guilherme-puida/puida/src/pages/blog/autolinking-headings-in-astro.md

 pubDate: 2022-10-17
 ---

-# Autolining headings in Astro posts
+# Autolinking headings in Astro posts

 As explained in [my previous post](./static-websites-are-really-cool), this website is build with [Astro](https://astro.build/).